 This chapter focuses mostly on Battler's sister Ange, and her life twelve years after the massacre on Rokkenjima.
-The existence of magic is heavily implied in this chapter.
-Many new characters make their debut, such as Siesta 00, Gaap, and a number of humans.
+The existence of magic is heavily implied in this chapter and puts all of the theories Battler formulates against Beatrice thus far to the test.

 ''Battler, from now on, I shall allow you to use the blue.''